gmontamat/gentun/README.md

 ## Single machine

-The genetic algorithm can be run on a single box, as shown in the following example:
+The genetic algorithm can be run on a single computer, as shown in the following example:

 ```python
 import pandas as pd